|

 Multiple Country Passes: create your own pass

-countries of Europe: France, Germany, Italy, Spain, and Switzerland.
+Germany, Italy, Spain, and Switzerland.
+You can add other

-You can add other countries if you like.
+countries if you like.

 Special rates are available to:

-With Eurail Selectpass you can choose any three bordering countries
+With Eurail Selectpass you can choose any three bordering

-you can unlimited travel.
+Italy) in which you can unlimited travel.

-Discounts for two or more people travelling together and travellers
+Discounts for two or more people travelling together and

-of 26 and under apply here as well.
+travellers of 26 and under apply here as well.

 Here's the link to get more info or purchase it online: